englercj/harvest-engine/docs/plugin_spec.md

 - The type of the module that has the dependency
 - The type of the module that is being depended on

-For example, a "default" module depending on a "static" module in a dynamic build will link the static library and inherit the public include paths.
-During a static build it will only inherit the public include paths and mark the dependency so any application using the module links both.
+For example, a "dynamic" module depending on a "static" module will link the static library and inherit the public include paths.
+A "static" module depending on a "static" module will only inherit the public include paths and remembers the dependency so any application or shared library using the module links both.

 The "public_dependson" and "public_dependson_include" keys will propagate those values through the module dependency tree so that other modules inherit those values when their projects are generated.
 The "private_dependson" and "private_dependson_include" keys do not propagate and are used only in that module's project generation.